wowx/TC_wotlk/README.md

 	// if addons are added after server is fully initialized
 	// for online players to load the added addons. bool AddAddonCode(const std::string &addonName, const std::string &code);

+	// Returns pointer to an AIO script by its name and typename.
+	// Returns null if scriptName doesn't exist or typename was incorrect. template<class ScriptClass>
+	ScriptClass *GetScript(const std::string &scriptName);
 }
 ```